Summary of Federal Laws

 Gainful Employment, Final Rule, 79 Fed.
 Reg.
 64889, October 31, 2014

 Under the new rules, programs will no longer be held accountable for their cohort default rates, and instead will only be evaluated based on their graduates' debt-to-earnings ratios.
 The regulations take effect on July 1, 2015.
+There is also a longer transition period for institutions seeking to use current debt to earnings to comply with the metrics.

 The new rule ties gainful employment into state authorization.
 The expansion means that institutions will be required to inform students about programs licensure, certification, and accreditation for each GE program for each state in which it must meet the federal state authorization rules.
 However, at the moment there is not federal financial aid tie in to state authorization, so the rule as drafted is not yet enforceable.
 The final rules related to GE disclosures are effective on January 1, 2017.
 Current disclosure requirements apply through December 31, 2016.
 The CEO must certify, as part of the program participation agreement, that each of its eligible GE programs offered by the institution satisfies ED’s certification requirements, as follows: